 Not only performing drums on record and live, J.R. also took the helm of co-producer and engineer for the recordings.
-It wasn't long after that vocalist Joan-Joy began working with the two singing backup and harmony sections through out songs.
+It wasn't long before that vocalist Joan-Joy had began working with the two singing backup and harmony sections through out songs.

-Although Joan-Joy ended up leaving the group, Hope and J.R. went on to track songs for a fresh project.
-Performing everything aside from drums, Hope focused on the new record as J.R. worked on the production and laid drum tracks.
-Before long the two dubbed the project Lanterns Of Hope.
+Although Joan-Joy ended up leaving the group, Hope and J.R. hooked up with Supernatural Sounds in Portland and went on to track songs for a fresh project.
+Hope focused on the new record with Jordyne Bolton in Portland as J.R. laid drum tracks.
+Before long they dubbed the project Upward Over.

 The full length 12 track album Upward Over was released July 29th and marked a new chapter in Hope's musical and life journey.

 The first single "There Was This Girl", based on Hope's relationship with former band mate Joan-Joy, has already been received with praise and Lanterns Of Hope has moved into booking more live shows as the album begins to reach into radio and press.

 You can find the Upward Over album on all major streaming platforms now.